123AGustien/spd-captain-ai-lena-autonomous-agent-core/README.md

 Otherwise
 → SYSTEM STABLE

-Important: The exact backend implementation remains authoritative.
+The exact backend implementation remains authoritative.

 The README documents the architecture and principles but does not override the backend rules.